robitalec/ScaleInMultilayerNetworks/paper/manuscript.md

 were generated using a sample number of observations (10 - 1000 observations by steps of 10) of caribou social associations (n = 21 females) on Fogo Island, Newfoundland between 2017-04-21 and 2019-03-27 across three habitat classes (foraging, forest, and open).
-A) Graph strength was highly variable at low number of observations (less than
-100) for all habitat layers and relatively stable after 200 observations.
-B) Edge overlap increased for all habitat layers with increasing number of observations.
-Open and foraging layers had higher edge overlap than forest layers.
+A) Edge overlap increased for all habitat layers with increasing number of observations.
+Foraging and open layers had higher edge overlap than forest layers.
+B) Graph strength was highly variable at low number of observations (less than 100) for all habitat layers and relatively stable after 200 observations.
 C) Multidegree increased for all individuals with increasing number of observations.
 Individuals showed high variability (2 - 51) at the maximal number of observations (1000).